collapsed-stacks/startups/questions/5980/what-are-online-startup-platforms.md

 - tagged: `startup-costs`, `lean-startup`, `online-tool`, `startup-weekend`
 - score: 2

-<p>I want to startup a company with my few applications that I have built as me university project.
-Since the government rules of my country for startup in not comfortable, I am looking for online platforms where I can startup easily and promote my business.</p>
+I want to startup a company with my few applications that I have built as me university project.
+Since the government rules of my country for startup in not comfortable, I am looking for online platforms where I can startup easily and promote my business.

 ## No Answers